tan-ad/django-vite-template/README.md

 ### Setup & Running (Using Template Feature)

 1.  **Create Your Own Repository from this Template:**
-    *   Navigate to the main page of *this* template repository on GitHub/GitLab.
+    *   Navigate to the main page of *this* template repository on GitHub.
     *   Click the "**Use this template**" button (usually near the top right).
     *   Follow the prompts to create a **new repository** under your own account/organization.
 This new repository will contain all the code from the template but have a clean Git history.